bbrewington/docs.getdbt.com/website/docs/reference/commands/invocation.md

 ### dbt invocation list

 The `list` command provides you with a list of active invocations in your dbt Cloud CLI.
-When a long-running session is active, you can use this command in a separate terminal window to view the active session and its status.
+When a long-running session is active, you can use this command in a separate terminal window to view the active session to help debug the issue.

 ```shell
 dbt invocation list